shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/saved-report-service.md

 ### Adding a new saved report for a publisher

-1. Construct a report JSON (as described in [Report Service - Step1](./report-service.md#step-1-create-a-json-formatted-report-request)).
+1. Construct a report JSON (as described in [Report Service - Step 1](./report-service.md#step-1-create-a-json-formatted-report-request)).
 1. `POST` the JSON to the saved-report service.
 1. Store the id that is returned.